English | Français

 Since there is a certain amount of feelings involved in each decision you make, it appears that living a fulfilled life is much more about emotions, feelings, and beliefs than about intellect or thinking.
 The quality of your daily life decisions does not depend upon your IQ or on the level and quality of your academic instruction.
 The quality of your life depends on the quality of your decisions that rely mainly on your education, beliefs, wisdom, values, and above all, on the quality of your emotions.
 This is good news actually because while your IQ is an inborn gift that declines with age, your emotional intelligence grows as you mature and deepen your spirituality.

-Generally speaking, other than your thoughts, things don't really happen in the brain.
+Apart from your intentional thoughts, there isn't much that actually happens in the intentionally accessible part of your brain.
 Through your sensory perceptions, the brain takes note and makes sense of what is happening in your world.
 When your eyes see an image or your ears hear a sound, what gives meaning and aesthetic value to images and sounds is your brain.
 However, you understand that the images and sounds are in the environment, outside of you.
 Likewise, I hope you understand that emotional feelings do not happen outside of you and not in your brain either – but inside of you.
 They inhabit you and you have no doubts about it because you feel them.

 ...to be continued.... :)